 So ends this rather long post on how to settle your Georgia property damage claim without hiring an attorney.
 I hope some of this information is a help to some one!

-Attorney Pete Pearson has been working for injury victims for 18 years right here in the Metro Atlanta Area.
+Attorney Pete Pearson has been working for injury victims for 23 years in the Metro Atlanta Area.
 Located in the Greater Atlanta Metro Area, he serves clients all over the State of Georgia.
 He has a sub-specialty in child injury law.
 You can talk to Attorney Pearson for a free initial consultation by clicking here or by calling him at Six-Seven-Eight 358-2564.